Task Force Marne Soldiers visit local school in Poland

 |0

-This work, Task Force Marne Soldiers visit local school in Poland [Image 6 of 6], by SGT Cesar Salazar Jr., identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force Marne Soldiers visit local school in Poland, by SGT Cesar Salazar Jr., identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT